ansible-collections/ibm_eda_zos/docs/source/playbookcollection/send_alert_email.rst

   a single email to report both the alert and the remediation outcome.
 * All output is written to the AAP job log.
 Restrict access to job logs if your security policy requires it.
-* This playbook is typically the final step in a security workflow, that run after remediation playbooks like :ref:`quarantine_user`, or :ref:`remove_uid_access`.
+* This playbook is typically the final step in a security workflow, that runs after remediation playbooks like :ref:`quarantine_user`, or :ref:`remove_uid_access`.